clmntcrl/Swidux/README.md

 ### Reducers

-`Reducers` use `inout state` to improve performances.
+Reducers use `inout State` to improve performances.
 This has a major drawback, the consistency of the state is no longer guaranteed by the reducer but is the responsibility of the developer.
+It would be if reduce type was `(State, Action) -> State` but at the cost of `State` copies.

 Let's take the following example:

 ```swift
 struct AppState {